milomedia/tilix/_posts/2018-02-14-Systematic-Copywriting.md

 Regardless of whether the process is lightweight or heavyweight, content always moves forwards in an iterative and incremental manner.
 An agile, adaptive approach is necessary because there are invariably a number of obstacles and challenges to overcome before the content is ready to be published.

 ## The Content Map
-Content mapping is a visual technique that will helps organise the content of a website.
-It is a valuable part of a site’s overall content strategy.
+Content mapping is a visual technique that helps organise the content of a website.
+Content maps help in the exploration and visualisation of the content of a whole site.
+The process of mapping and the map itself are essential elements of professional content management.

 The most basic content map is a bullet list.
-More sophisticated examples are highly stylised mind maps or grid layouts.
-Content maps help in the exploration and visualisation of the content of a whole site.
+More sophisticated approaches include highly stylised mind maps or grid layouts.

 ### An Energy Suppliers Foundational Content
 Tilix has worked with a number of challenger suppliers in the GB Market advising them on their licence obligations and digital engineering imperatives.
 From this experience, we can see that the foundational content for most suppliers fits into the following basic map: